mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.03.01
+# PY_NTNDA_Viewer 2020.03.02

 PY_NTNDA_Viewer is Python code that is similar to the Java EPICS_NTNDA_Viewer that comes with areaDector.

 It is available in **areaDetector/ADViewers/PY_NTNDA_Viewer**

-It is a viewer for images obtained from a areaDetector channel that provides an NTNDArray.
+It is a viewer for images obtained from an areaDetector channel that provides an NTNDArray.

 There are currently 2 versions: